keithrozario/lambda-cache/docs/user_guide.md

 ### Change cache entry settings

-The name of the parameter is simply shortened to the string after the last slash('/') character of its name.
+The default name of the parameter is simply shortened to the string after the last slash('/') character of its name.
 This means `/production/app/var` and `test/app/var` resolve to just `var`.
 To over-ride this default, use `entry_name` setting like so:

 ```python
 from lambda_cache import ssm